siva2022000/LibraryManagementSystem/readme.md

 * "pyproject.toml" file - used to install packages and dependencies
 * "routes" folder - contains files which contain code related to different api endpoints
 * "repository" folder - contains files which provide functionalities to the different api endpoints in router folder
+* connect to fastapi swagger ui using http://localhost:8000/docs

 ---